LR-DSC01643.jpg

 Safari staff entertainment

-Apparently it’s traditional for the staff at the lodge to greet the guests when they arrive every afternoon at the end of the day’s safari.
+Apparently it’s traditional for the staff at the game lodges to greet the guests when they arrive every afternoon at the end of the day’s safari.
 Often there is a cool refreshing drink of juice as well as a towel to wipe off the day’s grime.
 The video below shows our greeting at the Nisikia Mobile Migration camp in the northern sector of the Serengeti.

 Elephants